VATSIM-UK/core/CONTRIBUTING.md

 ## Merge Requests

 We welcome merge requests with fixes and improvements to the project.
-The features we really would like public support on are marked with "up-for-grabs" but other improvements are also welcome - please ensure you read over the merge work-flow below.
+The features we really would like public support on are marked with ["up-for-grabs"](https://vatsimuk.atlassian.net/browse/CORE-26?jql=project%20%3D%20CORE%20AND%20labels%20%3D%20up-for-grabs%20order%20by%20lastViewed%20DESC) but other improvements are also welcome - please ensure you read over the merge work-flow below.

-If you wish to add a new feature or you spot a bug that you wish to fix, **please open an issue for it first** on the [UK Core Web Services Repository](https://github.com/vatsim-uk/core/issues).
+If you wish to add a new feature or you spot a bug that you wish to fix, **please open an issue for it first** in the [CORE project](https://vatsimuk.atlassian.net/projects/CORE/issues).

+**Note:** You will need to signup to create issues within the project.
+See [Issue Tracking](ISSUE_TRACKING.md) for more information.

 The work-flow for submitting a new merge request is designed to be simple, but also ensure consistency from **all** contributors: